blacksmithgu/obsidian-dataview/docs/docs/queries/query-types.md

 ## CALENDAR

-The `CALENDAR` Query outputs a monthly based calendar where every result is depicted as a dot on it reffering date.
+The `CALENDAR` Query outputs a monthly based calendar where every result is depicted as a dot on it referring date.
 The `CALENDAR` is the only Query Type that requires an additional information.
 This additional information needs to be a [date](../annotation/types-of-metadata.md#date) (or unset) on all queried pages.

 !!! summary "`CALENDAR` Query Type"
     The `CALENDAR` Query Types renders a calendar view where every result is represented by a dot on the given meta data field date.